Nicolás Siri: Montevideo City Torque

 On 27 August 2021, Siri joined Montevideo City Torque.
 He signed a six-year deal until June 2027.

 Lommel and Salford City loans

 On 27 January 2025, Siri joined Belgian club Lommel on a loan deal until the end of the season.

-In August, he moved to English League Two team Salford City.
+In August 2025, he moved to English League Two club Salford City on a season long loan deal.

+Boston River

+On 23 July 2026, Siri joined Boston River on a two-year contract.

 International career

-Siri is a former Uruguay youth international.
-He was included in Uruguay's squad for 2019 South American U-15 Championship.
+Siri has represented Uruguay at various youth levels.
+He was included in Uruguay's squad for the 2019 South American U-15 Championship.
 He was a part of the Uruguayan side that won the 2023 FIFA U-20 World Cup.

 Personal life

 Siri is the younger brother of former Uruguay youth international Enzo Siri.